A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 you can control operating costs,

-you have a customer-support plan and a way to respond to technical issues,
+you have a customer support plan and a process for responding to technical issues,

-you treat a Bitcoin ATM like a normal business, not a simple passive income source.
+you treat a Bitcoin ATM like a real business, not a simple source of passive income.

 The biggest risks are: